-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the North Main Lines Relocation Project involving construction and operation of facilities by Southern Natural Gas Company, L.L.C.'s (SNG) in Bessemer, Alabama.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Zone 3 Expansion Project involving construction and operation of facilities by Southern Natural Gas Company, LLC (Southern) in Marengo County, Alabama, Duval and Nassau Counties, Florida, Glynn, Liberty, Upson and Wayne Counties, Georgia, and Saint Bernard Parish, Louisiana.
 The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

-A fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
-What Do I Need To Know?” is available for viewing on the FERC Web site (www.ferc.gov).
-This fact sheet addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+Southern provided landowners with a fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
+What Do I Need To Know?”
+This fact sheet addresses a number of typically-asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+It is also available for viewing on the FERC Web site (www.ferc.gov).

 Land Requirements for Construction

 Southern proposes to use 137 acres of land for construction of the project, and would retain 20 acres of new permanent right-of-way for operations.
 The 3.3-mile loop pipeline portion would require 86 acres for construction and would retain 14 acres for operations.
 The remaining 72 acres would be restored and allowed to revert to former uses.
 The compressor station portion of the project would require 51 acres for construction and retain 4.5 acres of new permanent right-of-way for operations.Start Printed Page 44764